lmapii/practical-zephyr/02_devicetree_basics/readme.md

 Here, `uart0`'s _address_ is formed by the `<u64>` value `<0x0 0x10010000>` and the _length_ by the `<u64>` value `<0x0 0x1000>`.

-Addressing is not only used for register mapped devices, but, e.g., also for _bus_ addresses.
+Addressing is not only used for register mapped devices but, e.g., also for _bus_ addresses.
 For this, let's have a look at [Nordic's Thingy:53][nordicsemi-thingy53], a more complex board with several I2C peripherals connected to the nRF5340 MCU.
 The I2C bus of the nRF5340 uses the `#address-cells` and `#size-cells` properties to indicate that I2C nodes are uniquely identified via their address, no size is needed:

 `zephyr/dts/arm/nordic/nrf5340_cpuapp_peripherals.dtsi`
 ```dts